News

 April 16, 2022

-My article “SoulCollage® for Writers and Other Creatives” has been published in the April 2022 SoulCollage® facilitator’s newsletter, The Netter Letter.
-The article discusses the interface between the two creative disciplines and how they can work together.
-It is only available to facilitators who have joined the World of SoulCollage® online community.
-To learn more about SoulCollage®, click here.
+My article, “SoulCollage® for Writers and Other Creatives,” has been published in the April 2022 issue of The Netter Letter, the SoulCollage® facilitator’s newsletter.
+The article explores the intersection between the two creative disciplines and how they can work together It is only available to facilitators

 This card is called The Navigator.
 It’s an example of working with images as a tool to unlock writing concepts and themes.